ericoporto/ags-manual-wiki/Globalfunctions_Message.md

     Display (string message, ...)

 Displays a message to the screen.
-It will be displayed in the standard message box, and centred in the middle of the screen.
+It will be displayed in the standard message box, and centered in the middle of the screen.

 You can insert the value of variables into the message.
 For more information, see the [string formatting](StringFormats)